About this artwork

 - Signed and dated, lower right corner of panel 2, in staples

 - 121.5 × 121.3 cm (image, each collage); 27.9 × 21.6 cm (te×t panel paper)

-- Acquired through a grant from the Lloyd A. Fry Foundation; restricted gift of Sondra Berman Epstein, Reva and David Logan, and the Photography Circle
+- Acquired through a grant from the Lloyd A. Fry Foundation; purchased with funds provided by of Sondra Berman Epstein, Reva and David Logan, and the Photography Circle